Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Results

-There are three main steps in the Forest Fire Clustering algorithm (Fig~\ref{figure1}a, b). \begin{enumerate} \item Preprocessing: Constructing a data graph with data points as vertices and similarities as edges to encode the data geometry.
-For single-cell analysis, the data matrix $\pmb W$ with rows as cells and columns as genomic features are used to calculate the cell-to-cell $L^2$ distance matrix $\pmb M$.
-Then, the distance matrix $\pmb M$ is transformed into affinities $\pmb A$ using the kernel method (Step 1-2).
-The affinity matrix serves as the adjacency matrix of the data graph in a low-dimensional manifold.
-An adaptive kernel can be used to accurately capture the local structure and the long range interactions between data points. \useshortskip
+\begin{enumerate} \item Preprocessing: The data matrix $\pmb W$ with rows as cells and columns as genomic features is used to compute the cell-to-cell pairwise $\mathbb{L}^2$ distance matrix $\pmb M$.
+Then, $\pmb M$ is transformed into an affinity matrix $\pmb A$ using the kernel method (Fig~\ref{figure1}a, Step 1-2).
+The affinity matrix serves as the adjacency matrix of the data graph, with data points as vertices and similarities as edges.
+With only local affinities, the data graph connects data points to reflect global relationships and represents the data geometry in a low-dimensional manifold.
+The data graph can be approximated with a KNN graph, and an adaptive kernel can be used to accurately capture both the local structure and the long-range interactions between data points. \useshortskip

-\item Label Propagation: Selecting random unlabeled vertices (or seeds) in the data graph to initiate label propagation.
-We select a random unlabeled vertex as a seed to take on a new label (Step 3).
-Each unlabeled vertex $i$ has a label acceptance threshold $T_i$, which is defined as the inverse of the degree.
-Since vertices in dense regions are more likely to be in the same cluster, the inverse relationship lowers the label acceptance threshold near dense regions so those vertices can accept and propagate the labels more easily.
-The labeled seed radiates a label influence $H_{seed, i}$ (or heat) to all other unlabeled vertices $i$ calculated by the affinity $A_{seed, i}$ multiplied by a user-provided "fires temperature" parameter $c$, so the farther unlabeled vertices are from the seed, the less affinity between the vertices, and the less label influence they experience.
-If the label influence $H_{seed, i}$ crosses the acceptance threshold $T_i$, then the unlabeled vertex takes on the same label as the seed (Step 4-5).
-If the label influence $H_{seed, i}$ is not enough to cross the threshold $T_i$, then it might be possible that the average label influence from more labeled vertices is enough to cross the threshold later on (Step 6-7).
-Therefore, Forest Fire Clustering iteratively checks all vertices until the average label influence is not enough to cross the thresholds for all remaining unlabeled vertices (Step 8). \useshortskip
+\item Label Propagation: On the data graph, a random unlabeled vertex $r$ is selected as a seed to take on a new label (Fig~\ref{figure1}a, Step 3).
+Each unlabeled vertex $i$ has a label acceptance threshold $T_i$, which is defined as the inverse of its degree.
+In dense regions of the graph, where the vertices have higher degrees, the inverse relationship results in lower label acceptance thresholds.
+Thus, highly connected vertices can accept and propagate labels more easily, and vertices in dense regions tend to be in the same cluster.
+The labeled seed $r$ radiates label influence $H_{r, i}$ (or heat) to all other unlabeled vertices $i$ computed by multiplying the user-defined ``fire temperature" parameter $c$ with the affinity $A_{r, i}$.
+Hence, the farther the unlabeled vertices are from the seed, the less label influence they experience.
+If the average label influence $\bar H_{labeled, i}$ from all labeled vertices on the unlabeled vertex $i$ exceeds the acceptance threshold $T_i$, then vertex $i$ takes on the label of the seed (Fig~\ref{figure1}a, Step 4-5).
+Even if $\bar H_{labeled, i}$ is not high enough to cross the threshold $T_i$, it is possible to cross the threshold as more vertices are labeled later on (Fig~\ref{figure1}a, Step 6-7).
+Therefore, Forest Fire Clustering checks the remaining unlabeled vertices each time new vertices are labeled until the average label influence cannot exceed the threshold of any unlabeled vertices (Fig~\ref{figure1}a, Step 8). \useshortskip